maxim/takeup/README.md

 - `takeup stop unicorn` — stop only the thing named unicorn
 - `takeup restart unicorn` — attempt to gracefully stop and start unicorn

+## Storing manifests

+Manifests can either be stored in your home directory (`~/.takeup`), or under your project's directory (`~/dev/printio/.takeup`), depending on your use case.

+### Storing manifests in your home dir

+Useful when you just want to write a manifest for yourself without bothering anyone else.
+Simply throw one into your home dir.

+    ~/.takeup/project_name/manifest.yml

+The project\_name should be the dirname of your project.
+For example, if my project is in `~/dev/foobar` then the project_name is foobar.

+### Storing manifests in the project's dir

+You can also keep your manifests in the project's dir, versioned.
+In this case takeup looks up your hostname using `hostname -s` command to scope manifests per developer.

+    /path/to/project/.takeup/hostname/manifest.yml

+This is also helpful if you're changing your project's architecture (e.g. moving from delayed\_job to resque) and would like to modify takeup manifest in a particular git branch.

+However, if a manifest for this project is also found in your home dir, it will take precedence over the one versioned with the project.

-## Manifests
+## Writing manifests

 Manifests are yaml files which tell takeup what to run to start/stop things.
-They go into `~/.takeup/project_name/manifest.yml`.

-Here's an example manifest I keep in `~/.takeup/printio/manifest.yml`.
+Here's an example manifest I have for printio.

 		- name:       "jaxer"
 		  pid_file:   ":project_root/tmp/pids/jaxer.pid"